-Over the last 16 years I’ve trained more clients in London with type 2 diabetes than I can remember.
-Every personal trainer should have at least a basic knowledge of the causes and consequences of type 2 diabetes, how to train a diabetic client, and how best to advise on nutrition.
+Over the last 20 years I’ve trained more clients in London with type 2 diabetes than I can remember.
+Every personal trainer should have at least a basic knowledge of the causes and consequences of type 2 diabetes, how to train a diabetic client, and how best to advise someone with type 2 diabetes on how to optimise their nutrition.

 Exercise for diabetics